 The Testing Procedure – Step-by-Step Guide

-The actual testing procedure itself is not too complicated but does take a bit of knowledge in how the process works.
-The basic process features a few commonly understood steps.
+The actual testing procedure itself is not too complicated, but does take a bit of knowledge in how the process works.

 The technician begins by starting and running the generator until the water temperature stabilizes.
-Then all manual or automatic switches are transferred to the emergency source.
-The generator is then step loaded with the load bank until the desired load level is reached.
-After the test, the technician removes the load bank load first and transfers all switches back to the normal position before allowing the generator to cool down according to manufacturer guidelines.
+Then, all manual or automatic switches are transferred to the emergency source.
+The generator then receives step loads from the load bank until the desired load level is reached.
+After the test has been successfully completed, the technician disconnects the load bank load and transfers all switches back to the normal position before allowing the generator to cool down according to manufacturer guidelines.

 In more detail, the process occurs in this manner: